Culture & People

 Employer Branding Definition

 In today’s “War for Talent” Employer Branding strategies have become the most important tactics for solving one of the biggest recruiting challenges – attracting high-quality applicants.
 Employer Branding involves all the strategies used to communicate Employer Brand to job seekers and attract them to apply to open positions.

 Importance of Employer Branding

-Employer Branding is part of what is called Recruitment Marketing, relatively new concept in the world of recruiting, where marketing tactics are used for a more successful Talent Acquisition.
+Many employers confuse Employer Branding with Recruitment Marketing.
+Employer Branding is a part of Recruitment Marketing, a relatively new concept in the world of recruiting, where marketing tactics are used for a more successful Talent Acquisition.
 Employer Branding can be done in many different ways and using many different channels.

 For example, some Social Media platforms, such as Instagram, have been used mainly to attract talent.
 In addition, many companies have optimized their career sites to communicate their Employee Value Proposition and Employer Brand in a way that invites candidates to apply for open positions.

 Employer Branding can also be done through Inbound Recruiting methods in which employers create useful, relevant and interesting content to encourage Candidate Engagement and improve Candidate Experience.

 All these employer branding tactics have a great influence on a firm’s brand, reputation and, consequently, on their ability to hire the best people.

 Employer Branding for attracting candidates